-- 1. Known Pipe Culverts, Pipes, and Conduits: - a.
+1. Known Pipe Culverts, Pipes, and Conduits:

+- a.
 Measurement: Each type and size of pipe culvert, pipe, and conduit filled and plugged will be measured in linear feet from end to end. - b.
 Payment: Payment will be at the unit price per linear foot for each type and size of pipe culvert, pipe, and conduit filled and plugged. - c.
+Includes: Unit price includes, but is not limited to, furnishing and installing the plug and the flowable mortar as designated by the Engineer. - d.
 Abandoned Private Utilities: Filling and plugging of all private utility lines is the responsibility of the respective utility agency, and will not be measured or paid. - 2.
 Unknown pipe culverts, pipes, and conduits: Filling and plugging of unknown pipe culverts, pipes, and conduits will be measured and paid as extra work.